neilenns-projects/zse-training-academy/content/developing-s1/m1-welcome-to-zse/equipment-suffixes/index.md

 Ask the pilot for clarification, since piston aircraft could be either **/A** or **/G**.

 {{< pilot callsign="N10GE" >}}
-Portland Ground good morning, requesting IFR to Seattle.
+Portland Ground, N10GE, good morning, requesting IFR to Seattle.
 We have information delta.
 {{< /pilot >}}

 {{< controller callsign="Portland Ground" >}}